DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Proposed Methodology

-Considering the model \eqref{eq:I_prnu_def} of a generic image $\I$ acquired by a digital device, the anonymization task consists in estimating the ideal PRNU-free image $\I_0$.
-Indeed, $\I_0$ is completely uncorrelated from the device PRNU and has a reasonably good visual quality.
-We achieve this goal by combining the DIP denoising paradigm of~\eqref{eq:dip_denoise} with the PRNU-based image modeling proposed in~\eqref{eq:I_prnu_def}.
-As previously reported, let us consider $\I_{\T} = f_{\T}(\z)$ as the output of the CNN for a given parameter configuration $\T$ and a noise realization $\z$.
-The functional to be minimized becomes
+Considering the model \eqref{eq:I_prnu_def} of a generic image $\I$ acquired by a digital device, the anonymization task consists in estimating the ideal \gls{prnu}-free image $\I_0$.
+Indeed, $\I_0$ is completely uncorrelated from the device \gls{prnu}, and it has a reasonably good visual quality.
+We aim at this goal by combining the \gls{dip} denoising paradigm of~\eqref{eq:dip_denoise} with the \gls{prnu}-based image modeling proposed in~\eqref{eq:I_prnu_def}. $\I_{\T} = f_{\T}(\z)$ being the output of the \gls{cnn} for a given parameter configuration $\T$ and $\z$ a noise realization, the functional to be minimized becomes

-We define $\P$ as the device fingerprint, that can be the estimated PRNU pattern (i.e., $\P=\K$) or the noise residual $\W$ extracted from $\I$ as suggested in \cite{Chen2008}.
+We define $\P$ as the device fingerprint that can be either the estimated \gls{prnu} pattern (i.e., $\P=\K$), or the noise residual $\W$ extracted from $\I$ as suggested in \cite{Chen2008}.

-The former situation is a PRNU-aware scenario (e.g., a user wants to anonymize its own photographs and knows the reference PRNU).
-In this case the proposed anonymization scheme makes use of the PRNU $\K$ as the fingerprint $\P$, hence \eqref{eq:dip_prnu} becomes
+The former situation is a \gls{prnu}-aware scenario (e.g., a user wants to anonymize its own pictures and knows the reference \gls{prnu}).
+In this case, the proposed scheme makes use of the \gls{prnu} $\K$ as the fingerprint $\P$, hence \eqref{eq:dip_prnu} becomes

-The latter situation is a PRNU-blind scenario (e.g., a website wants to store anonymized images uploaded by users but each reference PRNU is not known at server side).
-In this case the fingerprint $\P$ we inject in the inverse problem is the noise residual $\W$ extracted from $\I$ itself \cite{Chen2008}, hence \eqref{eq:dip_prnu} becomes
+The latter situation is a \gls{prnu}-blind scenario (e.g., a website wants to store anonymized images uploaded by users but each reference \gls{prnu} is not known at server side).
+In this case, the fingerprint $\P$ we inject in the inverse problem is the noise residual $\W$ extracted from $\I$ itself \cite{Chen2008}, hence \eqref{eq:dip_prnu} becomes

 Notice that the term $\I_{\T} \left( 1+\gamma \P \right)$ emulates the image modeling shown in~\eqref{eq:I_prnu_def} (correctly if $\P = \K$, approximately if $\P = \W$).
-The more $\I_{\T} \left( 1+\gamma \P \right)$ approaches $\I$ in terms of Frobenius norm, the more $\I_{\T}$ will reasonably represent a better estimate of the ideal PRNU-free image $\I_0$, apart from independent random noise contributions.
+The more $\I_{\T} \left( 1+\gamma \P \right)$ approaches $\I$ in terms of Frobenius norm, the more $\I_{\T}$ will represent a reasonably better estimate of the ideal PRNU-free image $\I_0$, apart from independent random noise contributions.
 Given these premises, the estimated image $\I_{\T}$ is a good candidate for the anonymization of the input image $\I$.